 Be careful when using all the processors in your machine: if some of your processors are in use by other programs, this can actually harm performance rather than improve it.
+Asking GHC to create more capabilities than you have physical threads is almost always a bad idea.

-Setting -N also has the effect of enabling the parallel garbage collector (see RTS options to control the garbage collector (page 119)).
+Setting -N also has the effect of enabling the parallel garbage collector (see RTS options to control the garbage collector (page 123)).